sven-hash/docs/src/nodes/network-requester-setup.md

  ./nym-network-requester init --id example
 ```

-Now that we have initialized our requester, we can start it with the following command:
+Now that we have initialized our network-requester, we can start it with the following command:

 ```
  ./nym-network-requester run --id example